Henriqueperoni/MS4-Read-More-For-Less/docs/TESTING.md

 4. As a user, I want to easily sign up to the website.

     **TEST**:
-- In the home, for large screens, there are two buttons redirecting to the registrations page, one in the navbar bar and the other in the intro text.
+- In the home, for large screens, there are two buttons redirecting to the registrations page, one in the navbar and the other in the intro text.
 For small screens, only the button in the intro text is been displayed.
+- On the registration page users can chose between continue with their Google Account or sign in with their email.

 5. As a user, I want to easily log in and log out on my account.